After School Program

 ASPire offers special programs for parent/teacher conference days and all-school in-service days.
-In addition, camp programs are offered for the days immediately before the school-year opens as well as during one week of spring break vacation.
+In addition, special program days are offered for the days immediately before the school-year opens as well as during one week of spring break vacation.

 During the ASPire Special Programs, participants (who must pre-register through Active Network) will enjoy field trips and other special activities.
 Students may visit museums, explore caves, run through a sprinkler, or lie on the grass finding shapes in the clouds.

 Please note: Pre-registration and payment one week in advance is required for all ASPire Special Programs.

 To register for ASPire Special Programs, please click here.